TareqNewazShahriar/raspberrypi-os-guide/README.md

 1. Add the following line to the end of the file and hit Ctrl+X to save, and then hit 'y' and enter to confirm the changes: `PATH=$PATH:/usr/local/bin`.

-1. Reboot and checck is it working.
+1. Reboot and check is it working.

 **NOTE**: If running `node` command shows *exec format error* then undo the previous steps and try again. **Make sure** to add `PATH` variable to `.profile` and then reboot.